Chinchillus/CSC-Installer/README.md

 # CSC Installer
-It's a simple batch script that installs (downloads into specified directory and adds shortcuts) my [CSC Lite](https://github.com/Chinchillus/CSC-Installer) script./n
+It's a simple batch script that installs (downloads into specified directory and adds shortcuts) my [CSC Lite](https://github.com/Chinchillus/CSC-Installer) script. <br/>
 For more info go to the CSC Lite page!